- Served in the Department of Justice (DOJ) during the Bill Clinton administration

-- Was appointed by President Obama to be Assistant Attorney General for the Justice Department's Civil Rights Division
+- Was appointed by President Barack Obama to be Assistant Attorney General for the DOJ's Civil Rights Division

 The son of immigrants from the Dominican Republic, Thomas Edward Perez was born October 7, 1961 in Buffalo, New York.
 He earned an A.B. in international relations and political science from Brown University in 1983, a J.D. from Harvard Law School in 1987, and a Master of Public Policy from the JFK School of Government, also in 1987.